-Peanut butter fudge is a healthy food.
+Hall's Peanut Butter Fudge, 1 Pound is a healthy food.
 Yeah, I said it!
 Sure, it is rich in calories; however, it is packed with healthy-monounsaturated fats as those in olive oil.
 Because the higher fat level contributes to satiety, you will indulge in moderation.

-In the following recipe, I nixed the sugar and butter that make the conventional fudge so bad for you and used Stevia, honey and cholesterol-free coconut oil as a replacement.
-Two scoops of DailyBurn-Fuel-6 in the chocolate provides this treat some extra nutrients and protein.
+In the following recipe, I nixed the sugar and butter that make the conventional fudge so bad for you and used Stevia, honey, and cholesterol-free coconut oil as a replacement.
+Two scoops of DailyBurn FUEL6: On-the-Go Protein Mix Packets (Vanilla - 10 pack) by DailyBurn in the chocolate provides this treat some extra nutrients and protein.

 - 12 drops liquid Stevia